dalealleshouse/algorithms/list_data_structures/README.md

 As is hopefully clear by now, balance is a major concern with trees.
 Luckily, there are many tree data structures designed to automatically maintain balance.
 These are know as *self balancing search trees*.
-Examples of such tree include, but are not limited to:
+Examples of such trees include, but are not limited to:

 * Red-black trees